 Question: I am an incoming 9th grade student, are there classes that are best for me?

 Answer: 8th grade students are often looking to get a head start on their Freshman year.
-Students who are considering advancing into IB pathways or who are planning to take AP and Honors courses while at WHS will often take World History Honors or Biology Honors.
+Students who are considering advancing into IB pathways or who are planning to take AP courses while at WHS will often take World History Honors or Biology Honors.
 These courses help students accomplish an Honors levels course in summer and open up space in their schedule for 9th grade, allowing room for athletics or electives.
 A year long Visual Performing Arts class is also a popular option as it is required for graduation / college applications.
 Our online Photography course helps students have a successful start to their 9th grade year in an course that is fun and relevant.
 The online option allows students the flexibility of completing assignments from home, while on vacation, or when participating in extracurricular events.
-Finally, online health is also a popular option as it helps students complete a required 1 semester course while allowing them the flexiblity to work anywhere in the world they are able to access reliable internet connections.
+Finally, on campus Health / Ethnic Studies or online health are popular options as they help students complete a required course.

 Question: Can I take more than one course?

 Answer: Yes.
-Pleae refer to our brochure for details.
-A student can take a 10 credit / year long course and add on either 5 credits of Health (a required course for graduation) or Physical Education.
+Please refer to our brochure for details.
+A student can take a 10 credit / year long course and add on either 5 credits of Health (a required course for graduation) or 10 credits of Physical Education.
 These are the two exceptions to the policy which limits the number of credits students can take in summer.

 Question: Is PE in summer right for me?